temitayocharles/musicvibe-cicd-project/guides/06-jenkins-setup.md

-# Step 6: Jenkins Configuration
+# Step 6: Jenkins Setup and Configuration

 **Duration:** 30-40 minutes (most detailed step)

-**Goal:** Configure Jenkins with plugins, tools, and credentials for CI/CD pipeline
+**Goal:** Install and configure Jenkins with all required plugins, tools, and credentials

 **Note:** This is the longest step because Jenkins has many settings.
 Take your time and follow carefully.